 Orioles' Jesus Sucre: Situated on bench

-Sucre is not in the lineup Thursday against the Rays, Roch Kubatko of MASN Sports reports.
+Sucre is not in the lineup Wednesday against the White Sox, Roch Kubatko of MASN Sports reports.

-Sucre will head to the bench for what appears to be a routine day off after starting the past four games behind the dish.
-Pedro Severino will start at catcher and hit eighth in this one.
+Sucre is slashing .224/.286/.259 with three RBI through 20 games this season.
+He'll give way to Pedro Severino behind the dish in this one.

 More News